Authentic Sri Lankan Egg Roti Recipe: The Street-Side Classic🥚🫓

 💡Tips from My Kitchen

 - Soft dough = soft roti.
 Don’t skip resting time.
+The longer the dough is in the mold, the easier it is to stretch the bread.

 - Use enough oil for crispy edges.